|PDF Version||Institut Pasteur Collection|

 1. In 1999, OECD (Organization for Economic Cooperation and Development) initialized an international meeting in Tokyo in order to look at the necessary conditions to set up Biological Resource Centers (BRC).
 It is requested that :

-The Presidence has been given to France and a study group is in charge of determining if it's possible to implement it.
-An international Secretary Office has been created and the CIP is a member.
+The Presidence has been given to France and a study group is in charge of determining if it's possible to create and implement biological resources centers.
+The CIP belongs to the French delegation and helps in writing documents regarding the creation of the Insurance Quality implementation.

 2. European Biological Resource Centers Network (EBRCN)